zhanyang01/tp/docs/DeveloperGuide.md

       Expected: Clients with policies containing policy description `Cancer Plan` will be filtered and shown in the filtered list, status message will return the number of people with the policy, do note that it is case sensative.
    3. Test case: `filterpolicydescription`<br>
       Expected: There will be an error message stating incorrect command format, the example test case will be in the status message.

+### Group Meeting

+1. Filter clients by preferred meeting region.
+   1. Prerequisites: There are clients that have the region as their preferred meeting region.
+   2. Test case: `groupmeeting north`
+      Expected: Clients with the preferred meeting location `west` will be filtered and shown in the filtered list, status message will return the number of people listed with that preferred meeting location.
+   3. Test case: `groupmeeting`<br>
+      Expected: There will be an error message stating incorrect command format, the example test case will be in the status message.

+### Viewing details of client's policy

+1. Viewing the details of a client's policy.
+   1. Prerequisites: The client that the user wants to view the policy of is in the list, the client currently has policies to remove.
+   2. Test case: `viewPolicy 1 1`
+      Expected: The policy details (policy name, policy description, policy value, start date and end date) will be displayed in the status message.
+   3. Test case: `viewPolicy`
+      Expected: There will be an error message stating incorrect command format and that both indexes are required.

+### Preferred Contact

+1. Setting the preferred contact method for a client.
+   1. Prerequisites: The client that the user wants to set the preferred contact method for is in the list.
+   2. List all clients using the `list` command.
+   3. Test case: `preferredContact 1 pc/phone`
+      Expected: The preferred contact method of the first client in the list will be highlighted in yellow.
+   4. Test case: `preferredContact`
+      Expected: There will be an error message stating incorrect command format and an example command will be shown in the status message.

+### Toggle UI Mode

+1. Toggling the UI Mode between light mode or dark mode.
+   1. Test case: `toggleMode`
+      Expected: Success message stating the mode has been changed and InsuraHub will be switched to the other mode upon the next launch.

 ## **Appendix: Planned Enhancements**